numba/numba/docs/source/developer/numba-runtime.rst

 The plan for NRT is to make a standalone shared library that can be linked to Numba compiled code, including use within the Python interpreter and without the Python interpreter.
-To make that work, we will be some refactoring:
+To make that work, we will be doing some refactoring:

 * numba NPM code references statically compiled code in "helperlib.c".
 Those functions should be moved to NRT.